 For your application or interview the following will be useful:

 - You will need to have a good knowledge of science and strong interpersonal skills

 - Manual dexterity is also an advantage

-- Further information may be available from The College of Optometrists, The Federation of Ophthalmic and Dispensing Opticians and The General Optical Council
+- Further information may be available from the Association of Optometrists (AOP), College of Optometrists, Federation of Ophthalmic and Dispensing Opticians and General Optical Council